-VIII.
-STATE OF THE ART
+8 STATE OF THE ART

-A. Real-world Problems with BGP Hijacking
+8.1 Real-world Problems with BGP Hijacking

 We now look at the reasons for which BGP prefix hijacking, although extensively studied, remains a serious threat to Internet operators and users.
 To this end, we discuss the current practices and complement our discussion with findings of a survey we conducted among network operators.
-We launched our survey [15] in April 2017, targeting mailing lists of network operator groups to improve our understanding of the: (i) real impact of BGP prefix hijacking, (ii) currently used defenses, as well as (iii) the concerns, needs and requirements of network operators.
-We received answers from 75 participants operating a broad variety of networks (ISPs, CDNs, IXPs, etc.) around the world (the detailed results of the survey can be found in [15]).
+The survey [14], [62] was launched in April 2017, targeting mailing lists of network operator groups to improve our understanding of the: (i) real impact of BGP prefix hijacking, (ii) currently used defenses, as well as (iii) the concerns, needs and requirements of network operators.
+We received answers from 75 participants operating a broad variety of networks (ISPs, CDNs, IXPs, etc.) around the world (the detailed results of the survey can be found in [62]).

 Operators are reluctant to deploy proactive defenses, since they offer limited protection against hijacking.
-Several modifications to BGP to protect networks against prefix hijacking have been proposed [10]-[12], [14], but are not implemented due to several political, technical, and economic challenges.
-Proactive defenses that are deployed mainly comprise prefix filtering and RPKI [43], [45], [68].
+Several modifications to BGP to protect networks against prefix hijacking have been proposed [38], [39], [42], [64], but are not implemented due to several political, technical, and economic challenges.
+Proactive defenses that are deployed mainly comprise prefix filtering and RPKI [30], [33], [34].
 Prefix filtering can be used by ISPs to discard route announcements for prefixes that their customers are not allowed to originate.
-However, prefix filtering is currently applied by a small number of ISPs (due to lack of incentives, poor trust mechanisms, need for manual maintenance, etc. [68]) and offers protection only against a few potential hijackers (i.e., their customers) and hijacking events (origin-AS).
+However, prefix filtering is currently applied by a small number of ISPs (due to lack of incentives, poor trust mechanisms, need for manual maintenance, etc. [33]) and offers protection only against a few potential hijackers (i.e., their customers) and hijacking events (origin-AS).
 RPKI enables automated route origin authentication (ROA) in the Internet, to prevent origin-AS hijacks.
 However, the small percentage of prefixes covered by ROAs (around 7% in Oct.
-2017 [69]) and the limited deployment of RPKI route origin validation (ROV) [45], [69], [70] leaves the vast majority of networks unprotected [44], [45].
-Our survey results and previous studies [45] reveal the main reasons that hinder the deployment of RPKI: little security benefits, mistrust issues, inter-organization dependencies for issuing ROA certificates, operating costs, and complexity.
+2017 [50]) and the limited deployment of RPKI route origin validation (ROV) [30], [50], [66] leaves the vast majority of networks unprotected [26], [30].
+Our survey results and previous studies [30] reveal the main reasons that hinder the deployment of RPKI: little security benefits, mistrust issues, inter-organization dependencies for issuing ROA certificates, operating costs, and complexity.

 Hijacking events, under current practices, have a lasting impact on the Internet's routing system.
 Due to the insufficiency of proactive mechanisms, networks mainly defend against hijacking events in a reactive manner.
-The speed of the reactive defenses is crucial; even short-lived events can have severe consequences [4].
+The speed of the reactive defenses is crucial; even short-lived events can have severe consequences [3].
 However, the reality shows that, currently, hijacking events are not quickly mitigated.
-For instance, back in 2008, a hijacking event affected YouTube's prefixes and disrupted its services for 2 hours [33].
+For instance, back in 2008, a hijacking event affected YouTube's prefixes and disrupted its services for 2 hours [15].
 More recently, in Sep.
-2016, BackConnect hijacked, at different times, several ASes; the events lasted for several hours [9].
+2016, BackConnect hijacked, at different times, several ASes; the events lasted for several hours [47].
 In Apr.
-2017, financial services, like Visa and Mastercard, and security companies, like Symantec, were hijacked by a Russian company for seven minutes [7].
+2017, financial services, like Visa and Mastercard, and security companies, like Symantec, were hijacked by a Russian company for seven minutes [4].
 Moreover, past experience of operators who participated in our survey shows that their networks were affected for a long time by hijacking events: more than 57% of events lasted more than an hour, and 25% lasted even more than a day; only 28% of the events were short-termed, lasting a few minutes (14%) or seconds (14%).